LeaYeh/42-Docker-DevEnv/README.md

 #### Step 2.

-After your work, checkout back to the main branch and align with the latest version again.
-Then checkout to feature branch and rebase with main branch.
+After your work, checkout back to the main branch and update to the latest version again.
+Then checkout to the feature branch and rebase with main branch.

 ```
 > git checkout main